happner/happner/docs/modules.md

 `http://localhost:port/company1/employees/...`<br/>
 `http://localhost:port/company1/clients/...`

 The above example implies that there is polymorphism at play.
 It is not so.
 All functionality must be defined in the module.
-The components are simply views into the module, each exposing a selected subset of functionality by confgiuration.
-And each having it's own unique mesh ""channel"" by way of the `$happn` service injection which is itself the actual ComponentInstance.
+The components are simply views into the module, each exposing a selected subset of functionality by configuration.
+And each having __it's own unique mesh ""channel"" by way of the `$happn`__ service injection (which is itself the actual ComponentInstance).

 __NOTE:__ The module instance is shared by all components that use it.
 This can lead to unexpected behaviour.